rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ## IE11 Legacy Support
-If you'd like to support the older IE11 browser, one simple update would be to install the `react-app-polyfill` and include in `index.js` :
+If you'd like to support the older IE11 browser, one simple update would be to install the `react-app-polyfill` package and include it in `index.js` :

 ```js
 //index.js